whoispoosto/wiiu/README.md

 sha256sum: `aaab1f92857640d54350ffcdb67fa2ed4c2e356d2906e966a1385dde74eb2c8e`

+# Credits
+Thank you to [Arisotura](https://github.com/Arisotura) for all her work in reverse-engineering the Gamepad.
+None of this would have been remotely possible without her help.
+The `lib/wup` library, `melon.ld`, and the `Makefile` are all taken from [here](https://github.com/Arisotura/melonpad), with some modifications.

 # TODO
 * Better UART debugging -- maybe a basic on-board shell?
 * Cleaner Python scripting interface -- again, maybe a basic (host) shell